 The traditional Labour Day march was always going to be massive given the context of the Paro.
-After the disturbances on the twenty-eighth of April, I wanted a to show a little more context.
-For me the most striking element of the protests was the popular support that they had.
+After the disturbances on the twenty-eighth of April, I wanted to show a little more context.
+For me, the most striking element of the protests was the popular support that they had.
 It always brought a smile to my face to see people beating pots and pans from windows and balconies, cheering and being cheered.
-For me it was the best facet of the Paro but one would always inevitably be sidelined by the flash and bang of police/protester clashes.
+It was one of the best facets of the Paro but one would always be eclipsed and sidelined by the flash and bang of police/protester clashes.

 The organisers had routed the march through the popular neighbourhoods in the north of the city to steer clear of banks and exclusively commercial areas to lessen the chances of anyone trashing public infrastructure, bank windows and cash machines.
 Also, by marching through the barrios the protest would be seen and felt in the poorer neighbourhoods of the city where although many supported the protest only a mostly young minority participated.

 The march was good-natured and well-attended and wove its way through the 3rd, 4th and 8th Communes in the northeast of Medellín.

 However, for some strange reason, a police car was left abandoned on the route.
 I had passed the vehicle some two hours before when I walked to meet the march and thought it strange as one doesn´t usually witness such things.

 You will not be able to stay home, brother

 You will not be able to plug in, turn on and cop out